 With operations automated, Finance will double down on business insights and service.
 Success is not assured.
 Whether Finance continues to direct the resources currently under its control will be dependent on its ability to add value.
 That will require quality insights and exceptional customer service.
-Some finance organisations will evolve into full-fledged business service centers.
+Some finance organizations will evolve into full-fledged business service centers.

-Business partnering will shift upstream from budgeting and reporting to include scenario planning, advanced forecasting, and better visualisation.
+Work Business partnering will shift upstream from budgeting and reporting to include scenario planning, advanced forecasting, and better visualization.
 Teams of business partners will come together to focus on the most complex commercial decisions, moving around the business as needed.
 Information required to make decisions will appear "just in time," fully integrated into overall management processes.
 Routine forecasts will be handled by algorithms that are constantly evaluated by small resource pools including data scientists, story-tellers, and cognitive psychologists.
 Finance will have a bigger say in how decisions get made throughout the enterprise.

+Workforce

 Computers will handle routine requests from business leaders, giving Finance the opportunity to be more proactive.
 People will spend less time preparing data for analysis, and more time asking "What does this tell me about the business?" and "How can the business close gaps in performance expectations?"
 Answering these questions requires an understanding of financing and capital, and being able to advise on resource deployment.
 This is a big shift from how many in Business Finance operate today.

+١

+m

+Workplace

-Agility will become a prized quality as finance organisations have to deliver differentiated service levels to different parts of the business.
-For highperforming units, a finance business partner might co-locate and join the business's leadership team.
+Agility will become a prized quality as finance organizations have to deliver differentiated service levels to different parts of the business.
+For high-performing units, a finance business partner might co-locate and join the business's leadership team.
 Under-performers might also get hands-on support, but for remedial purposes.
 Combinations of people and technology will be the glue that keeps teams connected.

+Takeaway

+Companies know that sharing knowledge across disciplines is a good thing, even if it creates headaches.
+Learn what it takes to make the most of blurring boundaries.